-- (1) Subject to the Constitution and this Act, the functions of the force are- - (a) to protect the life, property and other rights of the individual; - (b) to maintain security within Uganda; - (c) to enforce the laws of Uganda; - (d) to ensure public safety and order; - (e) to prevent and detect crime in the society; - (f) subject to section 9, to perform the services of a military force; and - (g) to perform any other functions assigned to it under this Act. - (2) Subject to section 6(1)(c), a member of the force is authorised to carry arms in the performance of his or her duties. - (3) No person shall arrest, detain or institute criminal proceedings except as is provided for under a written law or the Constitution.
+- (1) Subject to the Constitution and this Act, the functions of the force are- - (a) to protect the life, property and other rights of the individual; - (b) to maintain security within Uganda; - (c) to enforce the laws of Uganda; - (d) to ensure public safety and order; - (e) to prevent and detect crime in the society; - (f) subject to section 9, to perform the services of a military force; - (fa) to co-operate with civilian authorities and other security organs established under the Constitution and with the population generally; and - [paragraph (fa) inserted by section 4 of Act 16 of 2006] - (g) to perform any other functions assigned to it under this Act. - (2) Subject to section 6(1)(c), a member of the force is authorised to carry arms in the performance of his or her duties. - (3) No person shall arrest, detain or institute criminal proceedings except as is provided for under a written law or the Constitution.